-- i.
-The Company (continued) - (b) Unfunded pension plan
+(b) Unfunded pension plan

 The Company sponsors unfunded defined benefit pension plans and a defined contribution pension plan for its employees.
 The defined contribution pension plan is provided to employees with permanent status hired on or after July 1, 2002.
 The plan is managed by Financial Institutions Pension Fund (Dana Pensiun Lembaga Keuangan or "DPLK").
-The Company's contribution to DPLK is determined based on a certain percentage of the participants' salaries and amounted to Rp48 billion and Rp44 billion, for the years ended December 31, 2022 and 2021, respectively.
+The Company's contribution to DPLK is determined based on a certain percentage of the participants' salaries and amounted to Rp13 billion and Rp48 billion, for the three months period ended March 31, 2023 and for the years ended December 31, 2022, respectively.